-Hilary Norton is a 2019 appointee by Gov. Gavin Newsom to the California Transportation Commission (CTC).
+Hilary Norton is a 2019 appointee by Gov. Gavin Newsom and currently serves as Chair of the California Transportation Commission (CTC).
 She brings over 28 years of experience to her role as FAST’s and FASTLinkDTLA’s founding Executive Director.
 Since 2008, Norton has mobilized a diverse coalition of business, labor, civic groups, educational institutions and transit organizations to support policy and infrastructure improvements to LA’s mobility, livability and economic prosperity.

 FAST’s major initiatives include: